-While the Gerede project is ongoing, the ground investigation and water control systems installed on the TBM can help to mitigate the risks of known difficult geology.
-The system could be widely useful as Turkey has some of the most difficult geology in the world.
+Figure 17.
+Probe drilling behind the tail shield to control severe water inflows 5 CONCLUSIONS While the Gerede project is ongoing, the ground investigation and water control systems installed on the TBM can help to mitigate the risks of known difficult geology.
 The overall goal of the machine features is to avoid making modifications in the tunnel as was done at Kargi-a process that can cause significant downtime.
 The system is an assurance that the machine will be able to handle expected and unexpected conditions, and if conditions are known the system can be made all the more accurate.

-In general, contractors and owners must strive to provide geological reports that are as accurate as feasible so that TBM designers can built appropriate TBMs.
-In-tunnel excavation continues this geological exploration.
+In general, contractors and owners must strive to provide geological reports that are as accurate as feasible so that TBM designers can built appropriate excavation TBMs.
+In-tunnel continues this geological exploration.
 Owners and contractors should give full consideration to building in ground investigation and treatment features when difficult conditions are a possibility.
 With these features, it is possible for a shielded machine to keep advancing, whether the concern is high cover mountainous tunneling with squeezing and rock bursting, water inflows, fault zones, or all of the above.
+REFERENCES Clark J. 2015.
+Extreme Excavation in Fault Zones and Squeezing Ground at the Kargi HEPP in Turkey.
+ITA-AITES World Tunnel Congress, Dubrovnik, Croatia.